xmlsquad/ping-drive/README.md

 The command prints the URL information:

-* If it is a Google Folder, lists the contents of the folder
+* If it is a Google Folder, lists the contents of the folder.
 * If it is a Google Sheet, prints the name of the Sheet and some of the contents of the sheet.
 * If it is another type of file hosted on Google Drive, prints the name and type of the file.
 * If it is inaccessible Google Drive file, prints the corresponding message.